buildpacks/docs/src/content/create-buildpack/_index.md

 If you rebuild your app with the cached version of ruby using

 ```
-pack build test-ruby-app --buildpack ~/Dev/cnb/ruby-cnb  --path ~/Dev/ruby-sample-app/
+pack build test-ruby-app --buildpack workspace/ruby-cnb  --path workspace/ruby-sample-app/
 ```

-You will now see the build is using the cached version of ruby
+You will now see the build is using the cached version of ruby.

 ```
 *** BUILDING: